kreativwebdesign/lode/cli/README.md

 # LODE-CLI

-This CLI helps you to generate LOD artifacts for you gltf files.
+This CLI helps to automatically generate LOD artifacts for `.gltf` files.

 ## Usage